 The imaging performance is poor.
 Weighted group delay is at 0.3, which is very good.
 The GD graph also shows that the entire group delay is within the audibility threshold.
-The large spikes in group delay below 20Hz are not in the audible range, so shouldn't have a noticeable negative effect on the sound.
-However, our test unit showed significant mismatch between the L/R drivers in amplitude, frequency, and phase.
+The large spikes in group delay below 20Hz aren't in the audible range, so they shouldn't have a noticeable negative effect on the sound.
+However, our unit showed a significant mismatch between the L/R drivers in amplitude, frequency, and phase.
 This can result in a loose bass and treble delivery and skew over the stereo image to one side.
 Note that these results are only valid for our unit, and yours may perform differently.

-The Jabra Elite Active 45e have a sub-par isolation performance, which is due to their semi-open design.
+The Jabra Elite Active 45e have terrible isolation performance, which is due to their semi-open design.
 In the bass range, where the rumble of bus and airplane engines sits, they achieve no isolation, which means they won’t be a good option for commuting.
-In the mid-range, important for blocking out speech, they isolate by 2dB, which is negligible.
+In the mid-range, important for blocking speech, they isolate by 2dB, which is negligible.
 In the treble range, occupied by sharp S and T sounds and fan noises like A/C systems, they isolate by about 10dB, which is very poor.

-The integrated mic is mediocre at noise-handling.
+The integrated mic is mediocre at noise handling.
 In our SpNR test, it achieved a speech-to-noise ratio of 11dB, indicating the mic is best suited for quiet environments and will struggle to separate speech from ambient noise in moderate and loud situations.